Artful-Angels/code-jam/README.md

 - `Creating a game` Press "new game" to generate a new game code and press "join".

-- `Joining a game` Enter a game code of an existing game (that hasn't started) and press "join".
+- `Joining a game` Enter a game code of an existing game (that hasn't started) and "join".

-- `Taking a turn` You can only open **one** square per turn, and the turn will pass on to the next player.
+- `Taking a turn` Turns rotate between living players.
+You can only open **one** square per turn.

-- `Flagging` You can flag unlimited squares in your turn, and it will be only visible to you.
+- `Flagging` You can flag any closed squares.
+Flags are only visible to you.

 - `Winning` If all safe squares are uncovered then all remaining players will win.

-- `Losing` You will lose in two circumstances:
+- `Losing` You will die in two circumstances:
   1. You click on a mine, which will then become visible to all other players.
   2. Eliminated through the successful use of the `winner` command (see more below)!